Loan to Value Calculator

 What is a good loan to value ratio?

-You’ll usually get access to the best mortgage rates if you have an LTV of 60% or below.
-However, the lower your loan to value the better.
+The lowest mortgage rates are typically available for those with an LTV of 60% or below.
+However, generally speaking, the lower your loan to value the better.
 So if your LTV is 75%, you may get access to better rates than if you have an LTV of 80% so on.

 What is my LTV?